DaveL17/IndigoLogViewer/readme.md

 ```bash
 https://localhost:8176/public/log_viewer_app.html
 ```
-This is only one possible approach and you may need to adjust the above depending on your installation.
+This is only one possible approach, and you may need to adjust the above depending on your installation.
 You can then put a link on a control page and launch the app from there, launch it from a bookmark, whatever.

 > [!WARNING]